-Online cloud-based Flowchart tools can be used from anywhere and from any machine with a stable Internet connection.
-Computers can run any operating system like Windows, Mac, Linux etc. Some of the examples of online cloud-based flowchart software are:
+Online cloud-based Flowchart SaaS (Software as a Service) tools can be used from anywhere and from any machine with a stable Internet connection.
+Clients can run any operating system like Windows, Mac, Linux etc. Some of the examples of online cloud-based flowchart software are:

 - Lucidchart( Online Flowchart Maker )

 - Visual Paradigm( both computer tool and cloud tool).

 Some of the free computer- based flowchart tools are:

 - Flowgorithm.
 (Open source)